Estimated reading time: 4 minutes

-If you are one of the millions of female entrepreneurs in the United States, there are a number of things that you can do to help your small business succeed.
-These include hiring the best employees, providing excellent customer service, launching an on-target marketing campaign and carefully watching your finances.
-Another way to grow your business is to promote it to private corporations and local, state and government agencies that work with women-owned companies.
+If you are one of the millions of female entrepreneurs in the United States, there are many things that you can do to help your small business succeed.
+These include hiring the best employees, providing excellent customer service, launching an on-target marketing campaign, and carefully watching your finances.
+Another way to grow your business is to promote it to private corporations and local, state, and government agencies that work with women-owned companies.

-To do this, you simply need to get certified as a woman-owned business.
+To do this, you need to get certified as a woman-owned business.
 If you are wondering how to get certified, please read on.
-This Balboa Capital blog post has information about the three main types of certification that are available, along with the eligibility requirements for each.
-Also included are some of the ways you can benefit from being a certified woman-owned business.
+This Balboa Capital blog post has information about the three main types of certification available, along with the eligibility requirements for each.
+Also included are ways you can benefit from being a certified woman-owned business.

 Women Business Enterprise (WBE) certification.

 The Women’s Business Enterprise National Council (WBENC) is the largest organization in the United States that certifies women-owned small businesses in the United States.
 The WBENC provides Women Business Enterprise (WBE) certification for companies that meet minimum eligibility requirements.
-To get a WBE certification, you will need to complete and submit application, which can be found online.
+To get a WBE certification, you must complete and submit an application, which can be found online.

-In order for your business to be eligible, a woman who is a United States citizen or a legal resident must own at least 51% of it.
-In addition, a woman needs to hold the highest position at your company.
+For your business to be eligible, a woman who is a United States citizen or a legal resident must own at least 51% of it.
+In addition, a woman must hold the highest position at your company.
 Once your application is submitted, a national review committee will review it.
 An on-site visit to your business office will also take place.
 Acquiring WBE certification takes time and effort, but it presents your company with some great benefits.